WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-06-21-deploy-every-pull-request-into-dedicated-namespace-in-kubernetes.md

 As you can see on the screenshot above, the pull request id is 61.

-After the Help deployment is finished, the task also prints the URL of the new service.
+After the Helm deployment is finished, the task also prints the URL of the new service.
 As you can see the URL pr-61.customer.programmingwithwolfgang.com matches the pull request id.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2021/06/The-Pull-Request-got-deployed-to-an-unique-URL.jpg"><img loading="lazy" src="/assets/img/posts/2021/06/The-Pull-Request-got-deployed-to-an-unique-URL.jpg" alt="The Pull Request got deployed to an unique URL" /></a>